googleprojectzero/fuzzilli/README.md

 Patches, additions, other contributions etc. to this project are very welcome!
 However, do quickly check [the notes for contributors](CONTRIBUTING.md).
 Fuzzilli roughly follows [Google's code style guide for swift](https://google.github.io/swift/).

-It would be much appreciated if you could send a short note (possibly including a CVE number) to <saelo@google.com> for any vulnerability found with the help of this project.
+It would be much appreciated if you could send a short note (possibly including a CVE number) to <saelo@google.com> or open a pull request for any vulnerability found with the help of this project so it can be included in the [bug showcase](#bug-showcase) section.
 Other than that you can of course claim any bug bounty, CVE credits, etc. for the vulnerabilities :)

 ## Concept